 There are three basic calculations that most advisors use today to determine how much life insurance should be purchased.
 There is the Rule of Thumb method, the Income Replacement Approach and the Needs Analysis Approach.
 We will take a quick look at all of these.

-Rule of Thumb – this is the simplest method to use and gets to the point rather quickly.
+This is the simplest method to use and gets to the point rather quickly.
 This approach suggest that one needs an amount of life insurance equal to 8 – 10 times their annual income.
 For example, if you earn $100,000 per year then Rule of Thumb suggest that you would need $800,000 to $1,000,000 of life insurance coverage.
 While this is very simple and straight forward, it doesn’t take the entire picture into consideration.
 I will explain later.

 By far the most complicated and most accurate method of determining the amount of life insurance that is needed.
 The Income Replacement approach to life insurance needs analysis is based on the idea that the ultimate objective of life insurance is to replace some or all of the earnings lost if an income-producing family member should die.
 In other words, the amount of life insurance coverage should equal the value of that person’s future earnings potential to the surviving family.
 This approach has been used in many wrongful death litigation cases.